geoffwa/simplelenium/README.md

 ## Narrowing search

 Sometimes, searching elements is more difficult than using a simple css selector.
-Simplelenium supports narrowing searches with additional filters, like those:
+Simplerlenium supports narrowing searches with additional filters, like those:

 ```java
 find("...").withText().beingEmpty().should()...;